 3. Relational and Behavioral Issues

 Kids who grow up without a father often struggle socially.
 Feeling rejected by their dad, they fear abandonment and struggle with trust, commitment, and intimacy.
 A father’s absence also often leads to behavioral problems.
 Kids don’t know how to process their anger or anxiety, especially if they have a diminished ability to communicate, so they lash out.
-Ultimately, this continues to negatively effect their relationships.
+Ultimately, this continues to negatively affect their relationships.

 4. Mental Health